 The program is divided into two components: The Lafayette Experience—an accredited course for select area high school students led by Jim Toia, the program’s director—and a weekly supervised workshop session available to all Easton and local area residents.
 Using the award-winning design studio facilities of the Williams Visual Arts Building, Lafayette fosters artistic growth and development in the Easton community.

 CBTP works closely with Easton, Phillipsburg, and Belvedere high schools to offer an interactive program that helps students learn the many languages of art and build a strong art portfolio.
 Each year, after a vigorous selection process within their respective high schools, about 20 students enroll in the course.
-Through a stringent array of assignments and conceptual challenges, students are pushed to develop analytical thinking and problem solving in the visual arts.
-Recently, students enrolled in the program worked in conjunction with Adams Advertising, a regional company, to produce a series of local billboards that featured socially driven messages.
+Through a stringent array of assignments and conceptual challenges, students are pushed to develop analytical thinking and problem-solving in the visual arts.
+Recently, our high school students engaged with St. Luke’s Hospital at their Easton Campus to design a new lobby space and interior mural intended to bring a more peaceful and meditative environment to their second-floor visitors center.
+This 36′ long mural included imagery, text, and glass panels designed and painted by our students after 6 months of workshops and proposals with hospital staff and designers, doctors. and nurses.

 In addition, visiting artists often speak on the visual arts and their respective fields.
 In recent years, the Community-Based Teaching Program has hosted such notable guest lecturers as conceptual artist Glenn Ligon, sculptor Willie Cole, and painter Darina Karpov.